creamy. eggy. sweet.

 It couldn't have been all bad because Little Ugh drank the entire batch and said it was WAY better than the store bought version.

-So for our first time making the nog it was a hit and I think know we will be making more in the coming weeks!
+So for our first time making the nog it was a hit and I

 Enjoy